Variable FlexOlmo

 58% of the top-2048 most important neurons are different between the two analyses.
 The early layers mostly agree on what’s important, but from layer 6 onward the rankings diverge.

-The model calibrated with math also trained better.
-Validation loss started lower and ended lower.
+The model calibrated with math data also trained more effectively, achieving consistently lower training loss throughout.
+Validation loss followed the same pattern.
 Note that I did stop the general training run early, but it wasn’t going to catch up, and I wanted to move on to training the larger models.

-Here are the loss curves for the math and general models:
+Here are the loss curves of the math and general models, which show that the model calibrated with the math dataset is the clear winner.

 Using LM eval harness (which handles base models well), we got pretty close to the paper’s baseline numbers.
 Math2 is the macro average of GSM8K and MATH3.